Signs of Chlamydia

-Symptoms in Men
+Symptoms in men

 Typical symptoms of chlamydia include:

-- White/cloudy, gooey or watery discharge from the tip of the penis
+- white/cloudy, gooey or watery discharge from the tip of the penis

-- Skin Irritation at the tip of the penis
+- skin Irritation at the tip of the penis

-- Pain while urinating (burning sensation)
+- pain while urinating (burning sensation)

-- Pain around the testicles
+- pain around the testicles

-Symptoms in Women
+Symptoms in women

-In women, the following symptoms may occur:
+In women, the symptoms can include:

-- Itching or burning in or around the vagina
+- itching or burning in or around the vagina

-- Abnormal vaginal discharge (secretion) that may have an unusual colour or smell
+- abnormal vaginal discharge (secretion) that may have an unusual colour or smell

-- Bleeding between periods and painful/heavy periods
+- bleeding between periods and painful/heavy periods

-- Pain and/or bleeding when having sex
+- pain and/or bleeding when having sex

-- Lower abdominal pain
+- lower abdominal pain

 Testing For Chlamydia

-The symptoms of chlamydia are rather unspecific and they can indicate a variety of infections.
+The symptoms of chlamydia are quite non-specific and they can indicate a variety of infections.
 If you experience any of these symptoms, you need to visit your GP or GUM clinic to get tested.
-Alternatively, you can save time and order your chlamydia test online from us and receive it within 48 hours.
+Or, you can save time and order your chlamydia test online from ZAVA and receive it within 48 hours.

-- You have had multiple sexual partners in the last year (the higher the number of partners the greater the risk)
+- have had multiple sexual partners in the last year (the higher the number of partners the greater the risk)

-- You don't use condoms
+- do not use condoms

-- You have already contracted a sexually transmitted infection
+- have already contracted an STI

 - It can cause reactive arthritis (Reiter's Syndrome)

 If you're concerned that you may be infected, it is important that you don't just wait around, but get tested right away.
-If you feel embarrassed or if STIs are something you'd rather not discuss with your GP, you can get tested quickly and discretely by ordering a chlamydia test kit from our website.
+If you feel embarrassed or if STIs are something you'd rather not discuss with your GP, you can get tested quickly and discreetly by ordering a chlamydia test kit from our website.